 Quick cash loans are often the solution for folks in these situations.
 But which quick cash loan is right for you?
 With so many different types of personal loans, all with their own specific terms and conditions, it’s difficult to know exactly which one to choose.

 One of the most common types of fast cash loans that people choose is called a “payday loan.”
 But even payday loans can differ depending on the lender, and where you live.
-One variation of the typical payday loan is called a “3-month payday loan.”
+Two variations of the typical payday loan are either called a “3-month payday loan” or a “cash advance loan.”

 What is A 3-Month Payday Loan?